 As an artist you should also think of ways to transition from just being a creative painter to strategizing ways to market your projects online or offline!

 You can get your art business going on good waters and on a great start – by opting for a great name/branding.
 If you are an art business owner, likely you should be working with other people and it’s essential that you are a bit aware of “management and leadership”.

 Another reality is that most artists have a hard time valuing what they do, most particularly if the thing they do comes so naturally to them.

-Marketing your art crafts can be much easier to conquer and implement – when what you offer the marketplace/world clearly provides some kind of connection or solves some kind of issues; hence let your creative works have a signature for solving a problem.
+Marketing your art can be much easier to conquer and implement – when you offer the marketplace/world by connecting or solving a problem.